-Leave pass applications must be brought to the relevant Deputy Principal's office (years 7,9 and 11 - Mrs Grieves; years 8, 10 and 12 - Mr Parker) in the morning.
+Leave pass applications must be brought to the to Head Teacher - Welfare office in the morning.
 If the leave request is approved, a pass is issued.
 It must be carried by student as it could be asked for by the Police or Home School Liaison Officer.